-That was a dilemma that sat squarely on the shoulders of Marcel Halma, the company’s Director of Integrated Communications & Global Public Affairs.
+That was a dilemma that sat squarely on the shoulders of Marcel Halma, former Director of Integrated Communications & Global Public Affairs at Nouryon.

-Halma, a former Dutch diplomat, is responsible for leading the teams working on internal and external communications, media relations, public affairs, and government relations.
+Halma, previously a Dutch diplomat, is responsible for leading the teams working on internal and external communications, media relations, public affairs, and government relations.

 “My main role, apart from being the team lead for global public affairs and the chief advisor to the leadership team on all things government relations and stakeholder management-related, is making sure we’re aligned on the issues in our external and internal communications,” he says.
 “We try to connect the lines.”

 Small teams, closely aligned to the business on one platform, allow for quick and nimble action